Rapptz/discord.py/docs/ext/commands/cogs.rst

 - :meth:`.Cog.bot_check`
 - :meth:`.Cog.bot_check_once`

-You can visit the reference to get more detail.

 .. _ext_commands_cogs_meta_options:

 Meta Options
 --------------

-At the heart of a cog resides a metaclass, :class:`.commands.CogMeta`, which can take various options to customise some of the behaviour.
-To do this, we pass keyword arguments to the class definition line.
-For example, to change the cog name we can pass the ``name`` keyword argument as follows:
+At the heart of a cog resides a metaclass, :class:`.commands.CogMeta`, which can take various options to customise aspects of cog behaviour.
+To do this, pass keyword arguments to the class definition.
+For example, to change the cog name you can pass the ``name`` keyword argument as follows:

 .. code-block:: python3